Noise correlations behind superdiffusive quantum walks: model

 with $\theta_{n,t} \in [0,2\pi]$. $\hat{Z}, \hat{X}$ are the Pauli matrices and $I_{P}$ describes the identity operator in space of positions.
+The subindices $n$ and $t$ indicate the possible spatial and temporal dependencies of these quantum gates, respectively.
 The stepping of the quantum walker to the left and right is achieved by using the shift operator $\hat{S}$, given as

-It is well-known that such quantum walk protocol, with single and steady quantum gates, provides the asymptotical behavior of ballistic spreading (except for $\theta=\pi/2$ for which the particle remains confined).
+It is well-known that such quantum walk protocol, with single and steady quantum gates, provides the asymptotical behavior of ballistic spreading (except for $\theta=\pi/2$, for which the particle remains confined).
 This scenario is modified by disturbances on the quantum gates~\cite{VenegasAndraca2012}.
-Consider a homogeneous lattice with quantum gates $\hat{C}_{n,t}(\theta_1)$, in which a general noise process $\mathcal{D}$ deviates some quantum gates from their ideal operation, leading them to effectively behave like $\hat{C}_{n,t}(\theta_2)=\mathcal{D}\hat{C}_{n,t}(\theta_1)$.
-Such error processes can be unitary, arising from over- or under-rotation in qubit control pulses~\cite{PhysRevLett.117.170502}.
-By assuming a local noise, where interferences act randomly and independently on individual quantum gates located along the lattice positions, we effectively deal with a spatial inhomogeneity, since distinct quantum gates are distributed at each position $n$.
-By considering such spatial arrangement as temporally persistent, the resulting quantum walk is localized for any $\hat{C}_{n}(\theta_2)$ other than $\hat{C}_{n}(\theta_1)$~\cite{PhysRevLett.106.180403,crespi2013}.
-On the other hand, when all quantum gates simultaneously feel the same disturbances, but in randomly specified time steps along the time evolution, results report a diffusive spreading for any $\hat{C}_{t}(\theta_2)$ other than $\hat{C}_{t}(\theta_1)$~\cite{PhysRevA.89.042307}.
-Fig.~\Ref{fig1} shows a schematic illustration of both scenarios, as well as their corresponding features of quantum walker spreading.
-Localized, diffusive, subballistic and ballistic regimes are identified by considering the characteristic power-law behavior $\sigma(t)\sim t^\alpha$ of the standard deviation
+Consider a homogeneous lattice with quantum gates $\hat{C}_{n,t}(\theta_1)$, where a general noise process $\mathcal{D}$ deviates some quantum gates from their ideal operation, causing them to effectively behave like $\hat{C}_{n,t}(\theta_2)=\mathcal{D}\hat{C}_{n,t}(\theta_1)$.
+Such error processes can be unitary, resulting from over- or under-rotation in qubit control pulses~\cite{PhysRevLett.117.170502}.
+Assuming a local noise, where interferences act on individual quantum gates located along the lattice positions, the lattice displays spatial inhomogeneity, where quantum gates $\hat{C}_{n,t} (\theta_2)$ emerge for some sites $n$ of the lattice.
+In the absence of a temporal change of quantum gates ($\hat{C}_{n,t} = \hat{C}_{n}$), we effectively deal with a random spatial arrangement of $\hat{C}_{n} (\theta_1)$ and $\hat{C}_{n}(\theta_2)$, where $\hat{C}_{n}(\theta_2)$ appears according to the percentage $p$ and $\hat{C}_{n}(\theta_1)$ with ($1 - p$).
+Results show that such a scenario exhibits an exponentially localized quantum walk for any $\hat{C}_{n}(\theta_2)$ other than $\hat{C}_{n}(\theta_1)$~\cite{PhysRevLett.106.180403,crespi2013}.
+However, when all quantum gates simultaneously feel the same disturbances, but in randomly specific time steps along the time evolution, we tackle a temporal inhomogeneity ($\hat{C}_{n,t} = \hat{C}_{t}$).
+Thus, $\hat{C}_{t}(\theta_2)$ appears throughout the time evolution according to the percentage $p$ and $\hat{C}_{t}(\theta_1)$ with ($1 - p$).
+Results report a diffusive spreading for any $\hat{C}_{n}(\theta_2)$ other than $\hat{C}_{n}(\theta_1)$~\cite{PhysRevA.89.042307}.